-Direct Debit for Telecoms and Hosting Companies
+Direct Debit for telecoms and hosting companies

-Direct Debit - also known as ACH Debit or bank debit - helps telecoms and hosting companies reduce failed and late payments, and gives them the flexibility to take varying usage fees, and upgrade subscriptions.
+Direct Debit helps telecoms and hosting companies reduce failed payments and late payments and gives them the flexibility to take varying usage fees and upgrade subscriptions.

-Telecoms and hosting companies, from start-ups to established providers, can cut their costs by taking Direct Debit payments online.
+GoCardless helps hundreds of telecoms and hosting companies, from start-ups to established providers, to cut their costs by taking Direct Debit payments online.
 They usually choose Direct Debit for three reasons:

 Adam Howard-Dobson, Services Director at VoIP provider Zen Systems, switched to Direct Debit with GoCardless looking for: